Organising a Hen Party

 - Personalised T-Shirts.
 If it’s not a photograph you want, why not get some hilarious text or funny nicknames printed onto matching t-shirts for the whole party to wear (it will defo keep anyone from getting lost!).
 We’ll even pass you some ideas in our free t-shirt names and phrases list.

 - Hangover Kit, a great way to treat your guests to some items they will definitely be thankful for when it comes down to the morning after a wild night out.
 Add things like paracetamol, water, mints, sunglasses, face wipes, bobbles and headache patches to name a few.

 Step 5 – Keep Gathering All of Your Party Inspiration

 Don’t neglect Pinterest!
 Pinterest is your best friend when it comes to party ideas, favours, decorations, sentiments and genius personal touches that your budding bride won’t soon forget.
 We regularly update our Pinterest with incredible ideas and inspirations that could come of use when it comes to the all-important hen party planning.

 - Drinks for the Last Night of Freedom

 - Party Games

 - Decorations for Parties

 Have a browse here…

-From reading our step by step guide on how to plan a hen party we are sure you are probably raring to go with the hen party planning!
+From reading our step by step guide on how to plan a last night of freedom we are sure you are probably raring to go with the hen party planning!
 Luckily for you we have 1000s of hen party activities & ideas for you to include into your celebrations.